nhpf/opencv-classes/readme.md

 # OpenCV Classes

-I am teaching a portuguese student to use [OpenCV](https://opencv.org/) in a small project, while learning it myself.
+I am teaching a portuguese student to use [OpenCV](https://opencv.org/) in a small project.

 This is a personal and well-commented set of scripts that might be useful for people with some computer vision knowledge getting into OpenCV.